AGWA/git-crypt/README.md

 git-crypt is more secure that other transparent git encryption systems. git-crypt encrypts files using AES-256 in CTR mode with a synthetic IV derived from the SHA-1 HMAC of the file.
-This is provably semantically secure under deterministic chosen-plaintext attack.
+This mode of operation is provably semantically secure under deterministic chosen-plaintext attack.
 That means that although the encryption is deterministic (which is required so git can distinguish when a file has and hasn't changed), it leaks no information